Skip to main content

 Swelling

-Swelling is a common outcome after revision rhinoplasty surgery, particularly if previous surgeries left existing scar tissue.
+Swelling is a common outcome after revision rhinoplasty, particularly if previous surgeries left existing scar tissue.
 In terms of a swelling after rhinoplasty timeline, this symptom is typically most significant during the first two weeks.
-However, the nasal tip swelling after rhinoplasty timeline take be slightly longer.
+However, the nasal tip swelling after rhinoplasty timeline may take slightly longer.

 Bruising is common after revision rhinoplasty and generally affects the skin around the eyes and nose.
 It is typically most visible within the first week, then fades over the following two weeks.